-- Requests to invoke the grade replacement policy must be completed by the last date for course withdrawal.
+- Requests to invoke the GPA replacement policy must be completed by the last date for course withdrawal.

 - A request to invoke the policy will be approved as long as the exact same course (subject code, course number) is selected, and the student has enough grade repetition credits left to cover the course.
-Once the grade repeat/replace credits are fully used, then there will be further no grade replacement and all subsequent grades will be calculated into the cumulative gpa.
+Once the grade repeat/replace credits are fully used, then there will be further no GPA replacement and all subsequent grades will be calculated into the cumulative GPA.

 - If a student invokes the grade repeat/replacement policy but drops or withdraws from the course before the end of the term, this attempt does not count against the number of credits a student is allowed to repeat, and the grade from the most recent prior attempt stands.